 - Always give way to trail groomers.
 Groomers require much more space and effort to maneuver than regular snowmobiles, and our groomers are all volunteer operated and may be out at any hour.

 - When snowmobiling on a groomed trail be gentle and consistent on the throttle.
-Avoid going “brap brap brap” down the trail as this will introduce new moguls and deepen existing moguls in the trail surface, wasting volunteer efforts and annoying other snowmobilers for no real benefit.
+Please avoid going “brap brap brap” down the trail, as this will introduce new moguls and deepen existing moguls in the trail surface which needlessly creates more work for our volunteers.

 - Never snowmobile on top of set ski tracks.
-These are often set by volunteers, and riding on them just creates more unnecessary conflicts between skiers and other snowmobilers.
+Ski tracks are often set by volunteers, and riding on them just creates more unnecessary conflicts between skiers and other snowmobilers.

 - Never operate a wheeled vehicle on multi-use trails during winter, or otherwise create ruts, holes or mounds in the trail surface.
-Unexpected ruts, holes or mounds on the trail are dangerous and can lead to serious injuries for snowmobilers and other trail users.
+Ruts or mounds on the trail are dangerous and can lead to serious injuries for snowmobilers and other trail users.

-- When trucking or trailering your snowmobiles to a ride always double check that you are leaving your trucks and trailers parked in such a way that they will not be in anyone’s way and they are not blocking safe access to any roads, trails or driveways while you are out riding.
+- When trucking or trailering your snowmobiles to a ride always double check that you’re vehicles and trailers are not blocking safe access to any roads, trails or driveways while you are out riding.

 - Follow the rules when it comes to stop signs, restricted areas, speed limits, etc. They’re there for a reason.